 Sure they can text on their cellphones pretty quickly, most have large numbers of friends on IM services and social networks, and they are good at sharing photos and illegal music, but beyond a sort of functional literacy in using a fairly small set of popular online tools, I would hardly describe them as “digital natives”.

-Exhibit B: Two boys I know, one 16 and the other 18, both gets a new laptop for Christmas and want to get them connected to their existing home wireless network.
+Exhibit B: Two boys I know, one 16 and the other 18, each get a new laptop for Christmas and want to connect them to their existing home wireless network.
 Their father struggles with the wifi on the new Vista laptops for several hours but cannot get it working, so I was asked to lend a hand.
-Despite having no password for the router or WEP key, I manage to find the default password using Google (of course it was never changed) and log into it.
+Despite having no password for the router or WEP key, I manage to look up the router’s default password using Google and log into it (because, of course, it was never changed).
 I reset the router, create a new WPA2 key and within a few minutes, despite having never worked with Vista before, all the computers in the household are now connected and working.